bertinetto/bertinetto.github.io/content/about/index.md

 profile_image: "/images/profile.jpg"
 ---

-I am a researcher at the intersection between machine learning and biology at Recursion.
+Hi!
+I am a machine learning researcher at [Recursion](https://www.recursion.com "dotted"), where we industrialize drug discovery through AI and automation.
+Our platform systematically perturbs cells using small molecules, CRISPR gene knockouts, and other interventions to create an engine for large-scale and efficient hypothesis generation (and validation).

-We are industrialising drug discovery with the objective of rad
+I joined Recursion through the [acquisition](https://www.reuters.com/markets/deals/biotech-firm-recursion-buy-smaller-peer-exscientia-688-million-2024-08-08/ "dotted") of Exscientia, where I previously led ML research in precision medicine.

-Throughout my career, my research has consistently explored how AI systems can adapt and learn in dynamic environments, particularly in computer vision applications.
+Throughout my career, my research has focused on developing AI systems that can rapidly adapt and learn in dynamic, data-constrained environments.
-Prior to joining Recursion via Exscientia acquisition, I spent four years at the autonomous driving startup FiveAI (acquired by Bosch).
-There, I led research on advancing robust autonomous systems: adapting foundation models to new environments without retraining, developing meta-learning approaches, and understanding vulnerability to adversarial attacks.
-I also developed and published new methods for video tracking, segmentation, and hierarchical classification.
-I completed my PhD at the University of Oxford (2014-2018), where I wrote my thesis on Learning (to learn) from a few examples.
+Prior to joining Recursion/Exscientia, I spent four years at the autonomous driving startup FiveAI ([acquired](https://www.uktech.news/mobility/bosch-buys-five-ai-20220412 "dotted") by Bosch), where I worked on advancing robust and adaptive AI systems and mentored several PhD students.

-You can find the full list of my publications on [Google Scholar](https://scholar.google.com/citations?user=UqgGl-QAAAAJ).
+Prior to that, I did my PhD at the University of Oxford (2014-2018), where I developed the now-popular object tracking framework with fully-convolutional Siamese networks, alongside several contributions to few-shot learning and meta-learning.

-I believe we are living in one of the most interesting and consequential times in history, and I am motivated to advance technologies for human flourishing as both a researcher and an engineer.
+Please see a selected list of my open research work [here](../research "dotted"), or the full list on my [Google Scholar profile](https://scholar.google.com/citations?user=UqgGl-QAAAAJ "dotted").